 This discrimination hurts our whole community.

-Our city can adopt source-of-income protections and immediately increase Lincolnites’ chances at safe, affordable housing.
+Our city has now overwhelmingly adopted source-of-income protections to increase Lincolnites’ chances at safe, affordable housing.
 Prohibiting landlords and property managers from turning away prospective tenants based solely on how they pay rent is the right thing to do.

 Source-of-income protections work for everyone.
 While Lincoln faces an affordable housing crisis, source-of-income discrimination has been banned in 22 states and 128 cities and towns in the United States.
 In those cities and states, the voucher failure rate has been cut in half.

-Lincoln for Fair Housing has gathered signatures to ensure that Lincoln voters will cast their ballots in the city’s May 2025 municipal election to approve source-of-income protections.
+Lincoln for Fair Housing has researched, has advocated for, and has proposed source-of-income protections since 2019.
+The community coalition gathered signatures so that Lincoln voters could cast their ballots in favor of the proposed ordinance in the city’s May 6, 2025, municipal election.

 Have you experienced source-of-income discrimination or a landlord who supports source-of-income protections?
 You’re not alone and your story deserves to be heard.